Last Updated on February 10, 2024 by Admin

 - Big data engineer.
 Data engineer jobs often require professionals who can create and manage the infrastructure that deals with vast amounts of data.
 They work on collecting, storing, processing, and analyzing relevant information.

 - Data architect.
 A data architect focuses on building databases that handle large data sets.
 They work on planning and integrating the databases, ensuring they’re secure and accessible for those who use them.

 - Database administrator.
-While a data architect creates the databases, a database administrator makes sure they run smoothly.
+While a data architect creates the databases, a database administrator ensures they run smoothly.
 They make sure they’re safe and backed up, as well as helping to troubleshoot any issues.

 How do data job salaries compare?

 If you’re looking for a job in the data industry for a data science career, you’ll probably want to know much such work pays.
-Given the variety across the roles, it comes an as little surprise that data jobs’ pay scales differ significantly between positions, industries, and locations.
+Given the variety across the roles, it is little surprise that data jobs’ pay scales differ significantly between positions, industries, and locations.

 We’ve picked out a range of data industry jobs and the average salaries in the table below.
 Data comes from PayScale.